Edward Soriano: Early and personal life

 Born on 12 November 1946 in Pangasinan, Philippines, to Ilocos Sur natives, Soriano came to the United States in the early 1950s when his father, Fred Soriano, a soldier in the United States Army, was assigned to Fort Benning, Georgia; he was six when he left the Philippines.
 Soriano's mother's name was Encarnacion.
 Soriano's father was a corporal in the 57th Infantry (Philippine Scouts) during World War II.
 After the surrender of American forces on Bataan to the Japanese, the elder Soriano became a prisoner of war and was subjected to the Bataan Death March.
 The elder Soriano later served in the Korean War, and again became a prisoner of war.
 During the Korean War, young Edward and the rest of his family moved from Guam back to the Philippines.
 His father later retired from the army as a major.
 In the 1960s, his family moved to Salinas, California, and Soriano later graduated from Salinas High School.
 His father's service inspired Edward Soriano to join the military.

-Soriano graduated from San Jose State University (SJSU) in 1970 with a Bachelor’s of Arts degree in Business Administration and General Management, and later earned a Master of Public Administration from the University of Missouri.
+Soriano graduated from San Jose State University (SJSU) in 1970 with a Bachelor of Arts degree in Business Administration and General Management, and later earned a Master of Public Administration from the University of Missouri.
 Soriano is married to Vivian Guillermo, who was born in the United States to Laoag natives.
 The couple have two children, Melissa and Keith.